Golf Club Types & Uses: A Complete Guide

 Key Takeaways

-• Irons are used primarily to hit the ball from the fairway to the green.
+2. Irons: Used primarily from the fairway to the green.

-• Hybrids are a crossbreed between irons and woods, providing more forgiveness and swingability.
+3. Hybrids: Crossbreed between irons and woods, offering more forgiveness and swingability.

 Picking the proper golf equipment (especially clubs) is essential to enhance your performance.
 Using the right golf club for the appropriate condition can hugely impact your play.